-Hit the streets with HAIX: we’re looking for 1000 wear testers
+Hit the streets with HAIX: We’re looking for 1000 wear testers

 LEXINGTON, Ky. — If you are a law enforcement professional, you know how important footwear is when you are spending long hours on the job.
 You want a high-quality pair of boots that not only offers ultimate comfort, but also long-lasting durability.
 Now HAIX is giving you the chance to try out a pair of HAIX law enforcement boots and to find out for yourself just how good a high-quality boot can be.
 And HAIX is going to provide them to you free of charge!

 HAIX, a worldwide manufacturer of quality footwear for the law enforcement market, is looking to select 1000 police officers to weartest our HAIX Black Eagle boots.
-HAIX wants officers to hit the streets and to feel the HAIX quality difference.
+HAIX wants officers to put some HAIX boots on their feet and feel the HAIX quality difference.
 That’s it.
-And what better way to do that than by giving 1000 officers the chance to get a free pair of HAIX boots on their feet.
+And what better way to do that than by giving 1000 officers that chance.
 HAIX wants each chosen participant to put our boots through their paces.
 And then, after 4 weeks of wear, give us feedback.

 Each wear tester must be active in the law enforcement industry and be able to provide a wide array of testing scenarios in real life situations.

-Wear testers can choose either the Black Eagle Tactical 2.0 GTX High Side Zip or the Black Eagle Tactical 2.0 GTX Mid Side Zip, or Black Eagle Athletic 2.1 T Mid Side Zip.
+Wear testers can choose either the Black Eagle Tactical 2.0 GTX Mid Side Zip or Black Eagle Athletic 2.1 T Mid Side Zip.
 These boots offer lightweight durability yet all day comfort.
 Wear testers must be able to fit the HAIX size range (4 – 13 in whole and half sizes and 14, 15, 16 for men).
-The HAIX® Black Eagle® line is a unisex line, so women would order one size smaller.
+The HAIX Black Eagle line is a unisex line, so women would order one size smaller.

 HAIX will provide all boots free of charge.
 Officers are to wear them in September and October, wearing the boots while on active duty.
 In return, chosen participants must tell us how well their boots performed by the deadline of October 31st.
 Short, online wear test feedback forms will be provided by HAIX to make this task easier.
 In the end, all wear testers will get to keep their boots!